chrishamblin7/viscnn/README.md

 Then answer the prompts to set up your python environment and download supplementary files too large for github storage.

+`setup.py` will setup a python environment using virtualenv, but if you prefer to  use conda, you can do so with:

+`conda env create -f setup_scripts/subgraph_visualizer_environment.yml`

+If using conda, download supplementary files by running the following while in your conda environment:

+`python setup_scripts/download_from_gdrive.py`

 ## Launching the Visualizer Tool
 With your setup virtual environment activated, run: